frederic-perez/AmE-dictionary/data/dictionary.md

 __long haul__ _She's in for the long haul._
 __long hours__ _idiom_ :two::hammer: _The long hours you're putting in may not help._
 __long shot__
+__long time no see__ _idiom_ A phrase used when one encounters someone after having not seen them for a long period of time. _Hey, Al, long time no see!
+How have you been?_
 __long__ _adv_ :dart::three::hammer::astonished: _Human rights activists have long complained._ _Critics have long attacked Mr. Obama._ _Anthony has long said that he intends to opt out of his current deal._
 __longan__ _n_ __1__ The small, one-seeded, greenish brown fruit of a large evergreen tree, Euphoria longana, of the soapberry family, native to China and related to the litchi. __2__ The tree itself.
 __longanimity__ _n_ A disposition to bear injuries patiently. _Syn_ forbearance _The fans continue to show their longanimity by coming back year after year to cheer on the perpetually losing team._